 Cafe Monico Menu

-Soho House has collaborated with chef Rowley Leigh to devise menus for breakfast, all day dining, pre theatre dinner and even a Sunday roast.
-With influences from Provence through to Northern Italian cuisine, the restaurant delivers a first class breakfast and keeps the customers content right up to supper time.
+Soho House has collaborated with chef Rowley Leigh to devise menus for breakfast, all-day dining, pre-theatre dinner and a Sunday roast.
+With influences from Provence through to Northern Italian cuisine, the restaurant delivers a first-class breakfast and keeps the customers content right through to supper time.

 House Press Juices

-Start your day in style with the Monico Breakfast which is their all singing and dancing English fry up.
+Start your day in style with the Monico Breakfast, which is their all singing and dancing English fry up.
 It comes packed with eggs, bacon, black pudding, mushrooms, sausage, tomatoes and toast.
 You also have the option to have eggs boiled (with soldiers), scrambled, poached or fried.
-Then you can add your own extras including streaky bacon, smoked salmon and avocado if you wanted to create your own version.
-Omelettes with bacon, cheese or mushrooms are available.
-Eggs benedict, royal and Florentine were listed.
-I tried the Florentine which was absolutely brilliant.
-The eggs cooked exactly how I requested, the hollandaise was rich and creamy, the spinach tasted very fresh and the muffins were toasted just right.
+Then you can add your extras including streaky bacon, smoked salmon and avocado if you wanted to create your version.
+Omelettes with bacon, cheese or mushrooms are also available.
+Eggs benedict, royale and Florentine, were listed.
+I tried the absolutely brilliant Florentine.
+The eggs cooked exactly how I requested, the hollandaise sauce was rich and creamy, the spinach tasted very fresh, and the muffins were toasted just right.
 It was breakfast heaven.

-They had a few fish dishes which included smoked salmon with scrambled eggs, Manx kippers and Finnan haddock (cured with smoke usually of green wood, turf or peat) with poached egg.
+They had a few fish dishes which included smoked salmon with scrambled eggs, Manx kippers and Finnan haddock (cured with smoke usually of greenwood, turf or peat) with a poached egg.
 Homeboy enjoyed the latter which arrived in a hollandaise sauce.
-He thought this was fantastic, the fish fresh and tender and the pairing with the hollandaise was greatly appreciated.
+He thought this was fantastic, the fish fresh and tender and the pairing with the hollandaise was much appreciated.

 Finnan Haddock with Poached Egg

 Purely for photographic purposes (yeah right!) we also ordered the French toast with berries and pecan butter.
-We shared this dish which was substantial.
+We shared this substantial dish.
 The chunky cut eggy bread had a big helping of pecan butter on top and a scattering of berries.
-With the maple syrup it was yummy.
-Homeboy picked up the plate to drink the remaining syrup and got some down his clean shirt which served him right!
+Homeboy picked up the plate to drink the remaining Maple syrup and got some down his clean shirt which served him right!
 Also on the menu was a continental breakfast with pastries, toast and preserves, fruit combinations with yoghurt, cereal and grains.

 French Toast with Berries and Pecan Butter

-No matter what time of the day you pop in for a meal there will be something tasty to tempt you.
+No matter what time of the day you pop in for a meal, there will be something tasty to tempt you.
 The all-day menu offers shellfish including half or a dozen oysters, Atlantic prawns, dressed Dorset crab or lobster mayonnaise.
 Or you can go for the salumi which is Italian cold cuts.
 Mains include chicken paillard (pounded until the meat is thin) with artichokes, pork chop with apple and sage or sea bass with black cabbage.
-Crowd pleasers like moules frites, rib eye with béarnaise sauce, fish and chips and posh cheeseburger with red wine shallots are on offer.
-If you’re after something smaller try the croquet monsieur, madame or roast beef baguette.
+Crowd pleasers like Moules-Frites, rib-eye with béarnaise sauce, fish and chips and a deluxe cheeseburger with red wine shallots are on offer.
+If you’re after something, smaller try the croquet monsieur, madame or roast beef baguette.
 Pasta dishes included crab ravioli with samphire and lobster spaghetti.
 With salad, soups and snacks, there’s enough to keep a family or a group happy.